 Wisconsin School Counselors

-In a comprehensive program, the school counselor serves as a leader, advocate, and collaborator, working to hard to remove any barriers to student success.
+School counselors in Wisconsin serve as leaders, advocates, and collaborators who are committed to removing any barriers to student success.
 Resulting changes from these school counseling professionals include increased student achievement, improved graduation rate, better attendance, and increased student participation.

 What do Wisconsin school counselors do?

-According to the Wisconsin Department of Public Instruction it is at the forefront of the school counselor’s role to keep kids healthy, safe, supported, and encouraged.
-As students progress in the classroom and with their peers, school counselors are there to ensure they have the academic and mental health support they need to thrive.
+According to the Wisconsin Department of Public Instruction, the role of the school counselor is to keep kids healthy, safe, supported, and encouraged.
+School counselors are there to ensure that students have the academic and mental health support they need to thrive.

 Here are few key things Wisconsin school counselors do: